merivale/victor/README.md

     Imminent:   "He is about to be silly."
     Apparent:   "He appears/seems to be silly."

 There are, I presume, quite a few English elaborations that have the effect of introducing a new verb and displacing the old one; thus what grammarians term "catenative" verbs.
-The four I have implemented so far are intended only as a representative sample.
+The three I have implemented so far are intended only as a representative sample.
 (For the record, I anticipate that a complete model of English would posit fewer elaborations of this nature than there are catenative verbs, since some such elaborations will take additional arguments, and be responsible for several of the verbs at once.
 For example, I suspect there is just one `Intentional` elaboration that generates all of:

     "He wants/hopes/intends/wishes/plans/expects/... to be silly (tomorrow)."